 Now, for those who are going to carry it anyway, and there are plenty of you, below are the top three choices I’d go with.
 There were selected purely based on my own opinion.
 Let me know in the comments if you have other rounds you’d recommend…

-Lehigh Defense 65gr Xtreme Defense – You will get penetration, don’t have to worry about having a hollow point clog (there isn’t one), and has the possibility to dump enough energy and damage tissue at a rate similar to a traditional hollow point.
+Lehigh Defense 65gr Xtreme Defense – You will get penetration, don’t have to worry about having a hollow point clog (there isn’t one), and it has the ability to dump enough energy and damage tissue at a rate similar to a traditional hollow point.

 Sig Sauer 90gr V-Crown JHP – This is one of the few .380 ACP hollow point rounds that I’ve seen give consistent expansion and OK penetration in gel tests.
 Those tests are more for comparison with other bullets than to demonstrate actual results though.

 Plain Ball Rounds – You will get zero expansion but you’ll have plenty of penetration.
 The bad part is that there is a high likelihood that it will over penetrate and pass through the attacker with more than enough energy to still be lethal.

 Yes, you can take the Florida Concealed Weapon License Class absolutely free!
 No catches, no gimmicks, just do two simple things…

 Host the class at a location of your choosing.
 As long as attendees can sit comfortably and you have internet and a TV or projector, you’re good to go!

 Have at least 5 friends or family members (not including yourself) attend the class.
 As an added bonus, they will receive discounted pricing on the class!

 That’s it!
 If you can do this then you can attend the class for free!
 You’ll also receive a special coupon code just for your guests to sign up (which includes the discounted price).
 We’ll handle everything else from there.